Гіперосмолярний гіперглікемічний стан (ГГС)

 Serum ketones are not present because the amount of insulin present in most patients with type 2 diabetes is adequate to suppress ketogenesis.
 Because symptoms of acidosis are not present, most patients endure a significantly longer period of osmotic diuresis (high solute concentrations from glucose in the renal tubules, leading to excess water loss).
 This causes more severe dehydration before presentation, and thus plasma glucose (> 600 mg/dL [> 33.3 mmol/L]) and osmolality (> 320 mOsm/L) are typically much higher than in diabetic ketoacidosis.

-Symptoms and Signs of HHS
+Symptoms and Signs of Hyperosmolar Hyperglycemic State

-The primary symptom of hyperosmolar hyperglycemic state is altered consciousness varying from confusion or disorientation to coma, usually as a result of extreme dehydration with or without prerenal azotemia, hyperglycemia, and hyperosmolality.
+The primary symptom of hyperosmolar hyperglycemic state is altered consciousness, varying from confusion or disorientation to coma, usually as a result of extreme dehydration with or without prerenal azotemia, hyperglycemia, and hyperosmolality.
 In contrast to diabetic ketoacidosis, focal or generalized seizures and transient hemiplegia may occur.

-Diagnosis of HHS
+Diagnosis of Hyperosmolar Hyperglycemic State

 • Blood glucose level